jillibus/Vechicle-Identification/README.md

 > <a href="https://github.com/ltmurphy"> Logan Murphy	</a>
 > <a href="https://github.com/CrossCreed"> Mihai Anghel	</a>

+### Communication Protocols

-⋅⋅* The team will regularly use **Slack** for communicating updates and sharing of links/files :speech_balloon:
+* The team will regularly use **Slack** for communicating updates and sharing of links/files :speech_balloon:
-⋅⋅* The team will meet twice a week, after class, and once more during the weekend for final updates.
+* The team will meet twice a week, after class, and once more during the weekend for final updates.
-⋅⋅* Any project emergency communication will be via phone.
+* Any project emergency communication will be via phone.

 ## Selected Project Topic